 Using Unix on the computers in Park 231

-Your ID cards should get you into Park 231, 24-7.
+Your ID cards should get you into Park 230 and Park 231, 24-7.
 If not, let me know.
-(The doors sometimes require a firm pull.)
-The doors to Park are loked overnight.
+(The doors into the lab sometimes require a firm pull.)
+The outside doors to Park are loked overnight.
 If you want to do late night coding in the CS labs, call campus security, they will let you in.

 - Find a monitor with a keyboard in front of it.
 If the keyboard is behind the monitor, do not use the computer.
 Also, do not use the computer if it has a sign saying not to.